mendeljacks/orma/README.md

 ## Pagination

-Pagination is done though the $limit and $offset keywords, which work the same as in standard SQL.
-This example will return only 1 result, starting from the second record of users:
+Pagination is done though the $limit and $offset keywords, which work the same way as LIMIT and OFFSET in SQL.
+This example will return only 1 record, starting from the second user:

 <table>
 <tr>
-<th> Query </th> <th> Response </th>
+<th> Query </th> <th> Result </th>
 </tr>
 <tr>
 <td>